peterroe/wasm-starter/README.md

 ## wasm-starter

-A template to help you start a new wasm project.
+A template to help you start a new wasm(Rust) project.

 ## Usage